 Waterloo Farm to the north of Leighton Road was the home of the PRENTICE family.
 It had been renamed Waterloo Farm in the 1860s, and was previously recorded as Ascott Field Farm in the 1851 census, Tolegate in 1841, Bedlam Farm on the 1820s Bryant’s map held at the Centre for Buckinghamshire Studies, and just Ascot Farm in 1818 when John Prentis and older brother Thomas insured it with Sun Insurance.
 The two brothers are both recorded as farmers in the 1798 Posse Comitatus, John with 7 horses and 3 carts.
 Thomas and John were tenant farmers to Lord Chesterfield, and the property tax was assessed at £16 15s 8 ¼ in 1820.
 It’s not clear whether Thomas had died or simply moved away in the 1820s, but John seems to have taken over the farm as subsequent records all just mention John.
 In the 1826 jury list he’s recorded as a farmer of Ascott Field, and his status as tenant rather than owner is implied by his “poor rate” notation.
 John’s youngest son, also named John, gave his birthplace as Waterloo Farm when completing the 1891 census at age 61 so the family were living there in 1830, and also appear there in the 1841 census.
 After John senr’s death in 1846 his widow Martha took over running the farm – John junr was just 16 and a bit too young for the task.
 The family’s eldest son, Thomas, was 30 but appears to have been separately established as farmer/vitualler living at the Red Lion, Ascott, in 1851.
 In the 1851 census Waterloo Farm was recorded as being 189 acres and employing 8 labourers.
 Upon Martha’s death in 1866 John junr (pictured below) continued.
 He was still living on the farm but noted as a retired farmer on the probate index when he died in 1908.
 This brought an end to the Prentice association with Waterloo Farm, as John never married and had no family to pass the farm on to.

-In a newspaper report of March 1893, William MORGAN is reported as being John’s gameekeeper in a prosecution brought against local labourer John Bull for setting snares on the farm.
+A few employees of Waterloo Farm are mentioned in newspaper reports.
+In August 1865 farmboy Seth DENCHFIELD is noted as having accidentally stabbed himself in the thigh while shearing a sheep.
+In March 1893, William MORGAN is reported as being John’s gameekeeper in a prosecution brought against local labourer John Bull for setting snares on the farm.

 In 1907, the year before John Prentice junr died, Heley E FREESTONE is also listed as a farmer at Waterloo (as is John), but it’s possible Heley was not resident on the farm or even in Wing as he does not appear on the 1911 census, despite still being listed as a farmer at Waterloo in that year’s directory and the 1915 directory.
 Instead, Thomas J RAWLINS is resident there in the 1911 census.
 Lionel CARTER and Herbert Lionel SYRATT appear as smallholders at Waterloo Farm in the 1924, 1928, 1931 and 1935 directories.
 On the 1924 Kelly’s directory Waterloo Farm is shown as still being over 150 acres.